 Undetectable means that there are fewer copies of the virus in your blood than the test can measure.
-In Canada, a viral load test is undetectable if there are less than 40 or 50 copies/ml.
+In Canada, an undetecatble viral load is usually defined as less than 40 or 50 copies/ml.
 An undetectable viral load does not mean that you have been cured of HIV.
 The virus is still in your body.

 Why is viral load important?